lm209/Nobara-Steamdeck-install-for-ROG-Ally/README.md

 Wait for finishing installation and reboot into OS.

+Login to your Steam Account

+Go to the Desktop Mode

-If he found Updates, just updating it.
+If he found Updates, just updating it before you Proceed with Step 2.

 ________________________________________________________________________________________________________